-On May 14, 2021, the Town of Windsor (the Town), the District, and Poudre Tech Metropolitan District (PTMD) have entered into the Intergovernmental Agreement Regarding 7th Street Pedestrian Bridge Construction, Maintenance, and Right-Of-Way Encroachment (the Agreement).
+On May 14, 2021, the Town of Windsor (the Town), the District, and Poudre Tech Metropolitan District (PTMD) entered into the Intergovernmental Agreement Regarding 7th Street Pedestrian Bridge Construction, Maintenance, and Right-Of-Way Encroachment (the Agreement).
 Pursuant to the Agreement, the District agrees to construct the Pedestrian Bridge as designed in the Improvement Plan and initially pay all related design and construction costs.
 The Town, the District and PTMD shall each be responsible for the one-third (1/3) of all costs incurred by the District and certified by the District's Engineer.
 Upon substantial completion of the Pedestrian Bridge and presentation of the Cost Certification, the Town and PTMD shall pay to the District their respective shares of the total amount certified in the Cost Certification withing 30 days of receipt thereof, or as otherwise agreed to in writing.
 Per the Agreement, PTMD is appointed and designated to be the owner of the Pedestrian Bridge.
-As of December 31, 2021, the District has incurred the project-related costs in the amount of \$2,125,888.
+As of December 31, 2022, the District had incurred and certified the project-related costs in the amount of \$2,763,774.
+The corresponding assets were conveyed to PTMD.